 Do you have problems with mailing list malware?
 Computer viruses, Trojan horses, and worms (collectively called malware) are bad for computers.
-Because they can delete or corrupt files on your hard disk, intercept your bank account password when you login, or turn your computer into a zombie that is controlled by somebody else remotely.
+They can delete or corrupt files on your hard disk, intercept your bank account password when you log in, or turn your computer into a zombie that is controlled by somebody else remotely.

 Not only do you not want malware on your computer, you don’t want to send it to anybody on your list of subscribers either.